Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Probabilistic

 The robot-environment interaction is encoded in the digraph edge weights $W(E)$ resulting from the motion primitives.
-The most efficient approach to exhaustively experimentally learn these weights is to record the robot motion as it executes an Eulerian cycle, which is a closed walk that traverses every edge of $E(G)$ exactly once.
-Hierholzer's algorithm is an efficient method to obtain the Eulerian cycle \cite{hierholzer_ueber_1873} and can be used to learn digraph weights for a specific environment.
+Experimentally, the most efficient way to exhaustively learn the graph weights is to execute an Eulerian cycle, a closed walk that traverses every edge $E(G)$ exactly once.
+The Hierholzer's algorithm is an efficient method to obtain the Eulerian cycle \cite{hierholzer_ueber_1873} and can be used to learn digraph weights for a specific environment.
 For the example robot shown in \Fig \ref{Fig:ExampleGraph}, one possible Eulerian cycle with starting and terminating vertex ${v_1}$ is $E(\mathrm{Eulerian~cycle})=e_1e_5e_9e_{10}e_3e_{11}e_{6}e_{12}e_7e_2e_8e_4$.
-We propose a modified {stochastic} Hierholzer's algorithm for complete digraphs, \Algo \ref{Algo:ModifiedHeriholzers}, that runs in $\mathcal{O}(m)$ time.
-The existence of such Eulerian cycles is possible only when all the vertices are of even degree or the graph has two vertices of odd degree.
+We propose a modified {stochastic} Hierholzer's algorithm for complete digraphs, Algorithm \ref{Algo:ModifiedHeriholzers}, that runs in $\mathcal{O}(m)$ time for $m = n(n-1)$ edges.
+The existence of such Eulerian cycles for digraphs is possible only when the digraph is connected and the in-degree of every vertex is equal to its out-degree.
 This condition is satisfied for the complete digraphs discussed in this work.

 The proposed algorithm leverages the structure of the complete digraph to reduce Hierholzer's algorithm to essentially a permutation enumeration problem.
 This exhaustive edge traversal and data collection process can be repeated for multiple trials in an experiment.
 The stochastic nature is introduced by a \texttt{random.shuffle} operation, which randomizes the order of the vertices for each trial; the returned cycle is one of $n!$ unique Eulerian cycles.
-The motion primitives in the pMFC framework are assumed to be quasistatic (i.e., statically stable for all discrete states) and independent of each other.
+The motion primitives in the pMFC framework are assumed to be quasi-static (i.e., statically stable for all discrete states) and independent of each other.
 Thus, stochastically selecting an Eulerian cycle for each data collection trial minimizes the biases that may be caused by transient effects and edge order.